 3. Do you ship on your own accounts or the retailer’s accounts for small parcels and/or LTL shipping?
 This helps you determine if you need to set up and establish relationships with carriers for the types of goods you plan to dropship.
 When you are smaller, you can take advantage of lower shipping rates through the vendor.
 As you scale or if you already have a decent record of shipping, using your own accounts can allow you to negotiate with your carriers.
 This information will also stipulate who will handle return shipping costs and our damage claims.
 Be advised that most vendors handling LTL dropship will require the retailer to have a carrier account.

 4. How do you handle packaging and shipping labels?
 This helps verify if a dropshipper is capable of meeting your shipping standards and requirements.
 Is the vendor capable of adding branded messaging to a package (like personalized thank-you notes) or private-labeling packaging materials?
-Retailers who use fabric Marketplace can easily customize orders and add personalized packing slips to improve the customer experience.
+Retailers who use fabric Dropship can easily customize orders and add personalized packing slips to improve the customer experience.

 5. Do you have a dropshipping fee?
 Dropshipping fees can cut into your revenue and need to be considered to allow you to budget accurately for an effective dropshipping program.